Boris Kandidov: Career

-In autumn 1939, after the annexation of Western Ukraine and Western Byelorussia to the USSR, he advocated the immediate conduct of an anti-church campaign in these territories, which, however, was not approved by higher structures.
-Kandidov was criticized for "inflection" (in politics), his articles ceased to be published in the central publications.
-During the World War II, Kandidov was a lecturer in Siberia, the Volga region, the Urals, Kazakhstan and Central Asia.
-In 1945, while in Kazan, he opposed the softening of the policy of the Soviet state towards the Church and continued to denounce the "reactionary" nature of religion.
+In autumn 1939, after the annexation of Western Ukraine and Western Byelorussia to the USSR, he advocated the immediate conduct of an anti-church campaign in these territories.
+This was not approved by higher structures.
+Kandidov was criticized for political "inflection", and his articles ceased to be published in the central publications.
+During World War II, Kandidov was a lecturer in Siberia, the Volga region, the Urals, Kazakhstan and Central Asia.
+While in Kazan in 1945, he opposed the softening of the policy of the Soviet state towards the Church and continued to denounce religion.
 He wrote a letter to Zhdanov, secretary of the Central Committee of the AUCP (b), proposing again to launch an anti-religious campaign.
-He sent a report to the Propaganda and Agitation Department of the Central Committee of the AUCP (b), in which he assessed the patriotic activities of the Russian Church during the German-Soviet War as "self-advertisement and deception," condemned the leaders of the Council for the Russian Orthodox Church Affairs and the Council for the Affairs of Religious Cults for "repetition of priests' allegations", demanded that the party organs "move from complacency to fighting against churchmen".
-In the official response of the Office of Propaganda and Agitation, it was pointed out that Kandidov "lives with old views."
-His work as a lecturer was sharply criticized in the newspaper "Pravda", after which Kandidov was removed from the propaganda work.
-In the late 40-ies he acted as a reviewer of books on anti-church topics.
+He sent a report to the Propaganda and Agitation Department of the Central Committee of the AUCP (b), in which he assessed the patriotic activities of the Russian Church during the German-Soviet War as "self-advertisement and deception," condemned the leaders of the council for the Russian Orthodox Church Affairs and the Council for the Affairs of Religious Cults for "repetition of priests' allegations", demanded that the party organs "move from complacency to fighting against churchmen".
+In the official response of the Office of Propaganda and Agitation, it was said that Kandidov "lives with old views."
+His work as a lecturer was sharply criticized in the newspaper Pravda, after which Kandidov was removed from the propaganda work.
+In the late 1940s, he acted as a reviewer of books on anti-church topics.